material-motion/material-motion/specifications/view_duplication.md

 The API may return either a new element or the provided element.

 Every type of element is assumed to be duplicable by default.
-Use the disable duplication API to disable duplication for specific elements.
+An element should not be duplicated if duplication was disabled using the disable duplication API.

 If possible, do not allow the API to return a null element.